globus/globus-compute-common/src/funcx_common/messagepack/README.md

 ### Messages do not pack themselves

-Under `funcx-endpoint`, messages are objects providing implementations of `pack()` and `unpack()` as a method and classmethod.  and `funcx-endpoint` "messages"

-messagepack is based off of message definitions provided by `funcx-endpoint` and is meant to be fully interchangeable.

-The on-the-wire format for v0 of the protocol is an exact match for the wire-format provided by the `funcx-endpoint` messages.

-However, the python objects provided by this module have some key differences, detailed here.

-### Messages do not pack themselves

 Under `funcx-endpoint`, messages are objects providing implementations of `pack()` and `unpack()` as a method and classmethod.
 In order to have protocol version dispatch handled by a central source, and to disentangle common and message-specific details, this is no longer the case.